Yield management: Airlines

 In the passenger airline case, capacity is regarded as fixed because changing what aircraft flies a certain service based on the demand is the exception rather than the rule.
 When the aircraft departs, the unsold seats cannot generate any revenue and thus can be said to have perished, or have spoiled.
 Airlines use specialized software to monitor how seats are reserved and react accordingly.
 There are various inventory controls such as a nested inventory system.
 For example, airlines can offer discounts on low-demand flights, where the flight will likely not sell out.
 When there is excess demand, the seats can be sold at a higher price.

 Another way of capturing varying willingness to pay is market segmentation.
 A firm may repackage its basic inventory into different products to this end.
 In the passenger airline case this means implementing purchase restrictions, length of stay requirements and requiring fees for changing or canceling tickets.

 The airline needs to keep a specific number of seats in reserve to cater to the probable demand for high-fare seats.
 This process can be managed by inventory controls or by managing the fare rules such as the AP (Advanced Purchase) restrictions.
 (30 day advance purchase, 21 day advance purchase, 14 day advance purchase, 7 day advance purchase, day of departure/walk up fares) The price of each seat varies directly with the number of seats reserved, that is, the fewer seats that are reserved for a particular category, the lower the price of each seat.
 This will continue until the price of seat in the premium class equals that of those in the concession class.
 Depending on this, a floor price (lower price) for the next seat to be sold is set.

-Hotels
+Hotels and multi-family residences

 Hotels use this system in largely the same way, to calculate the rates.
 Yield management is one of the most common pricing strategies used in the hotel industry to increase reservations and boost revenue.

+In the multi-family residential industry, revenue management software started to be used around 2001, with Archstone-Smith helping to develop the LRO (Lease Rent Options) Revenue Management System from Rainmaker.
+Another early system was the YieldStar Asset Optimization System from RealPage.
+By 2024 the systems had been developed into cloud-based platforms known as a Revenue Management Systems (RMS).
+These systems are widely used by hotels to help optimize their revenue, as they automate the booking system, dynamically pricing rooms based on real-time activity, thus increasing revenue and occupancy as well as providing improved forecasting.
+Some RMS software is bundled as a standalone system, but sometimes it comes as part of a larger Property Management System (PMS).